vib-tcp/nextflow-workshop/README.md

 **Exercise 2.2**

-Change the the script in order to accept & work with paired-end reads.
-For this we will need to:

-- Adapt something in the reads parameter (`params.reads`)
-- Change how the channel is generated
+- Overwrite the parameter `input` on runtime (when running Nextflow on the command-line) so that the pipeline used the file located in `exercises/03_first_pipeline/crocodiles_subset.csv` instead of the default one.
-- Change the `input` declaration in the process (from `path` to a `tuple`).
+- Where is the TSV file created by the `CSV_TO_TSV` process stored?

 ****************